ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NI_aa   | Class 6		  	  | ni aa-augment 		       	   | "mashkimod"			| /mashkimod/			 |

-## OTHER
+## Issues to deal with

-Need to deal with "mishi", where the signular volwe is "i" rather than "a".
+Deal with "mishi", where the signular vowel is "i" rather than "a".

+Deal with some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni

-Need to deal with irregular diminutives in the VVny stem class.
+Deal with irregular diminutives in the VVny stem class.

 ## STACKING RULES